nikhil-os/NodeMCU-WIFI-CAR/README.md

 ## Features

 - **Remote Control**: Control the vehicle wirelessly over WiFi networks.
-- **Customizable Interface**: Utilizes Python's tkinter library to create a user-friendly interface for controlling the vehicle.
+- **Customizable Interface**: Utilizes Arduino IDE and its language for coding and controlling the vehicle.
 - **API Integration**: Interacts with external APIs for additional functionality.
 - **Version Control**: Developed using Git for version control, ensuring easy collaboration and project management.
 - **IDE**: Developed in VS Code for efficient coding and debugging.